cl0udmav/go-s3-uploader/README.md

 # go-s3-uploader

 ## Usage
-I made this to upload the many hours of cat videos I recorded on my phone.
+I made this to backup the many hours of cat videos on my external hard drive.
 Worth the S3 storage costs.

 - Excludes macOS filename that start with `._`